Sydney

 Deep Dive Flat Fee Simplicity vs Convert Tool Spreads

 Pepperstone Crypto has two pricing modes.
-The spot trading interface charges a flat 0.1% for every trade, regardless of whether you are making or taking liquidity.
+The spot trading interface charges a flat 0.1% for every trade, regardless of whether you are making or taking liquidity (currently 0% for all of June 2026).
 The Convert tool charges no commission but builds a spread into the exchange rate.
 Understanding which to use and when is the key to managing costs.

 Read full analysis

 The Convert tool is trickier to evaluate.
 Pepperstone Crypto describes the spread as "minimal" but does not publish exact figures.
-Based on the live pricing on the platform, BTC/AUD showed a spread of roughly A$201 on a price around A$101,000, which works out to about 0.2%.
-ETH/AUD showed a spread of roughly A$6.90 on a price around A$3,064, also about 0.2%.
+Based on live pricing observed on the platform, BTC/AUD showed a spread of roughly A$193 on a price around A$96,500, which works out to about 0.2%.
+ETH/AUD showed a spread of roughly A$5.70 on a price around A$2,750, also about 0.2%.
 For small, simple purchases, that is reasonable.
-For frequent trading, the 0.1% spot fee will almost always be cheaper.
+For frequent trading, the 0.1% spot fee (or 0% in June) will almost always be cheaper.

 Free AUD deposits and withdrawals are a genuine positive.
 Many crypto platforms charge for fiat withdrawals or impose minimums.
 Crypto withdrawals carry standard network fees, which Pepperstone Crypto does not mark up.
 The all-in cost structure is cleaner than most competitors, with no hidden charges that we could identify.
 The main thing to watch is the Convert spread if you use that mode regularly.